 Verdict

 Crunchbase remains useful for verification, context, and basic company research.
 But if timing matters, GitDealFlow is the better first surface because it is designed around earlier public engineering signals rather than later database clarity.
-The strongest stack for most angels is simple: GitDealFlow first, Crunchbase second.
+The strongest stack for most angels is simple: GitDealFlow first for timing, Crunchbase second for verification, then a buyer-side decision about how much workflow depth you actually need.

 Not really.
 GitDealFlow is strongest as an earlier timing surface.
 Crunchbase is still useful as a second-layer verification tool once a company already deserves attention.